-Stairs, ramps, and escalators (vertical circulation elements or VCEs) are link actors that connect floor actors of different heights using a sloped vertical transition.
+Stairs, ramps, and escalators (vertical circulation elements or VCEs) are link objects that connect floors of different heights using a sloped vertical transition.
 They have much the same best practice guidelines that are described in the Doors guide to simple links and in the Connecting Objects Together section.
 The are however, a number of distinguishing differences:

 - The slope of VCEs must be between 0 and 50 degrees from level.
-Steeper slopes may result in agents being unable to track the surface during simulation - On stair actors agents will reduce their horizontal speed proportional to the degree of the slope - On ramp actors agents traveling upwards will reduce their horizontal speed proportional to the degree of the upward slope.
-Agents traveling downwards will ignore ramp slope and not reduce their speed
+Steeper slopes may result in agents being unable to track the surface during simulation - On stair agents will reduce their horizontal speed proportional to the degree of the slope - On ramps agents traveling upwards will reduce their horizontal speed proportional to the degree of the upward slope.
+Agents traveling downwards will ignore ramp slope and not reduce their speed - On escalators, agents will travel at the rate specified in the Escalator Average Speed parameter of the object's property page

-- On escalators, agents will travel at the rate specified in the Escalator Average Speed parameter of the actors property page - Escalators must be unidirectional
+Escalators must be unidirectional